-Troop 680 is part of a large organizationï¿½the Boy Scouts of America (BSA).
+Troop 680 is part of a large organization, the Boy Scouts of America (BSA).
 The BSA has over one million members across the country.
 You can learn more about the national BSA organization at their Web site: www.bsa.Scouting.org.

 The NCAC is made up of districts.
-Ours is called the Colonial District which covers the area south of the beltway and east of I-95 to the Potomac River.
+Ours is the Colonial District.
+It covers the area south of the beltway and east of I-95 to the Potomac River.
 Almost all of the people who work for the Colonial District are volunteers.
-The district Web site is at: www.boyscouts-ncac.org.
+The district Web site is at: www.ncacbsa.org/colonial/.

 Trained and experienced volunteer leaders from the Colonial District, called Unit Commissioners, oversee the operations of Troops in every district.
-Usually, each Unit Commissioner oversees more than one Troop.
+Usually, each Unit Commissioner oversees more than one Troop or other BSA unit.
 Our Troop's Unit Commissioner is the best person for a parent to talk to if they are not able to resolve a problem with the Scoutmaster or the Troop Committee.

 BSA Charter Organization

 Patrols are the building blocks of our Troop.
-Unlike Cub Scout dens, most patrols mix younger Scouts with older, more experienced Scouts.
+Unlike Cub Scout dens, some of our patrols mix younger Scouts with older, more experienced Scouts.
 Beginning Scouts first join a New Scout Patrol to help them follow the recommended Boy Scout timeline (one year) towards First Class rank.
-At that point, there is often a realignment of patrols as the next set of new Scouts joins by bridging from Pack 680 and/or other packs in March.
+To the extent possible these Scouts remain together as a Patrol throughout their tenure in Scouts, but due to attrition and/or other factors beyond the control of the Troop, there may be a realignment and/or combining of patrols to ensure the continuation of a functioning patrol.
 Patrol members elect their Patrol Leader.

 Volunteer parents, registered with BSA, make up our Troop Committee.
 The committee ensures our Troop has safe outings and has the resources needed to support our activities.
 Committee members receive training from the Colonial District in Troop leadership and in youth protection.
-They also require Virtus, the Diocese of Arlington youth protection training.
 Among its duties, the committee selects the Scoutmaster, raises and manages the money for our program, supports Troop awards and advancement ceremonies, and handles the paperwork between the Troop and the BSA council.
 The Troop Committee Chair is the best person for a parent to talk to if they are not able to resolve a problem with the Scoutmaster.
 One parent for each Scout is expected to be involved in the program as a committee member, merit badge counselor or adult Troop leader.
 The Troop 680 web site lists the committee members and adult Troop leaders.
 The Troop Committee meets the last Sunday of the month, concurrent with the monthly PLC meeting.

 Adult Troop Leaders

 The Scoutmaster and the Assistant Scoutmasters are BSA registered adults working directly with the Scouts.
 The adult Troop leaders receive Troop leadership and youth protection training from the District.
-They also require Virtus training (see www.virtus.org/virtus/) from the Diocese of Arlington.
 The Scoutmaster serves as the link between the Troop Committee, provides guidance to the Senior Patrol Leader and the other Troop leaders in running the Troop program, and selects the Assistant Scoutmasters.

 Boy Scout Troop Leaders